 Notification quote: "Subject - The transaxle low/reverse accumulator cover O-ring on about 14,600 of the above vehicles [with 41TE transaxle] may become dislodged.
 This could cause the transaxle to slip in low and or/reverse."

-However, because it could still recur with a new cap and O-Ring, this notification didn't really permanently solve the problem.
+However, because it could still recur after installing a new cap and O-Ring, this notification didn't really permanently solve the problem.
 However, it does usefully go through the whole processs of removing the valve body for access to the low/reverse accumulator piston.
 And by the way, it also likely applied to A LOT more than the 14,600 cars listed.

-Below is a link to a page where a guy posted the Chrysler notification.
+Below is a link to a page where a guy helpfully posted the Chrysler notification.
 His page also has many Dodge Neon TSBs (it had the 41TE transmission).
 I've also attached a copy of the pdf below. :

 DaimlerChrysler